Introduction

 Device Settings

-Device Settings page displays the current firmware version, Device ID, Account Settings and Basic Network Settings.
-A logged in user can change and save the Device ID, User name, Password and network settings.
+The device Settings page displays the current firmware version, Device ID, Account Settings, and Basic Network Settings.
+A logged-in user can change and save the Device ID, User name, Password, and network settings.

-In the above image, firmware version is displayed as 00000008, default device ID 00000000, default User name and Password as ‘admin’.
-The user can change and save the Device ID, User name and Password as explained in command set (Page No.19) or changing the appropriate field on this page and clicking on the save button on right side.
+In the above image, the firmware version is displayed as A0M03.01, default device ID 00000000, default User name, and Password as ‘admin’.
+The user can change and save the Device ID, User name, and Password as explained in the command set or by changing the appropriate field on this page and clicking on the save button on the right side.
 The User name and Password can be reset to factory defaults via Factory Reset explained elsewhere in this document.
-The Basic Network Settings Shows the Device MAC address, Host Name and IP Address.
-The default host name and IP Address can also be changed according to the user wish.
-After saving changes the board will reboot with the new network settings.
+The Basic Network Settings shows the Device’s MAC address, Host Name, and IP Address.
+The default hostname and IP Address can also be changed according to the user’s wish.
+After saving changes, the board will reboot with the new network settings.

 Controlling the module through TELNET interface

-The simple set of ASCII based human readable command set supported by this module makes controlling relays easy via TELNET protocol very easy.
-The following sections give examples of how to use the module with HyperTerminal and TeraTerm.
+The simple set of ASCII based human readable command sets supported by this module makes controlling relays easy via TELNET protocol very easy.
+The following sections give examples of how to use the module with PuTTY and TeraTerm.

-To use this module with HyperTerminal, please follow the steps below.
+To use this module with PuTTY, please follow the steps below.

-- Open HyperTerminal and enter the IP address corresponding to the module, leave the port number as 23.
+- Open PuTTY and enter the IP address corresponding to the module, leaving the port number as 23.

 - If everything goes well, you should be presented with a screen as below.